iTEAM-MCG/5G-MBS-playground/README.md

 ## Find more information

-- [docs/Overview](docs/Overview.md) to see the current status and features of the project.
+- [docs/Overview](docs/Overview.md) to see the current status and features of the project
-- [docs/Detailed Instructions](docs/Detailed-Instructions.md) to see how to manage the containers.
+- [docs/Detailed Instructions](docs/Detailed-Instructions.md) to see how to manage the containers
-- `configs` to check/modify the Network Function configuration files of the deployment.
+- `configs` to check/modify the Network Function configuration files of the deployment
-- `examples` to see examples of the supported requests to the implemented APIs.
+- `examples` to see examples of the supported requests to the implemented APIs